mikehudson19/mikehudson19/README.md

 ## About me

-- I'm a remote software developer predominantly working in Javascript/Angular and C#/.NET Core.
+- I'm a remote software developer predominantly working in Javascript (Angular and NodeJs).
 - I'm currently working on some cool side projects, always striving to learn new things and sharpen my skills.
 - I'll soon be embarking on a journey to becoming a certified AWS Cloud Developer Associate!